loreanvictor/rxdeep/docs/md/index.md

 ## Precision

 **RxDeep** enables subscribing to a particular sub-state of the state tree.
-These sub-states (mostly) only emit values when the value of the sub-state has changed (or a change is issued on same tree address).
+These sub-states only emit values when the value of the sub-state has changed, or when there is a change issued directly to them, a state with the same address, or one of their descendants.

-So you could subscribe heavy-weight operations (such as DOM re-rendering) on sub-states.
+This means you could subscribe heavy-weight operations (such as DOM re-rendering) on sub-states.

-For performance reasons, **RxDeep**'s precision is not 100%, and in corner cases you might get redundant emissions.
-However, **RxDeep** does allow you to trade some performance for that added precision, if your particular use-case requires it.

 > :Buttons
 > > :Button label=Learn More, url=/docs/precision